 Improved performance

-By combining RAID 0 striping with RAID 5’s parity, RAID 50 offers better write performance and faster rebuild times compared to standalone RAID 5.
+By combining RAID 0 striping with RAID 5’s parity, RAID 50 generally offers superior write performance and quicker rebuild times than a single, large RAID 5 array.

 Good redundancy